-"This is My Gospel"

-Author(s): Robert L. Millet

-Source: The Book of Mormon: 3 Nephi 9-30, This Is My Gospel

-Editor(s): Monte S. Nyman and Charles D. Tate, Jr. Published: Provo, UT; Religious Studies Center, 1993

-Page(s): 1-24
+"This is My Gospel" Author(s): Robert L. Millet Source: A Book of Mormon Treasury: Gospel Insights from General Authorities and Religious Educators Published: Provo, UT; Religious Studies Center, 2003 Page(s): 389-411

 The Religious Studies Center is collaborating with Book of Mormon Central to preserve and extend access to scholarly research on the Book of Mormon.
 Items are archived by the permission of the Religious Studies Center. https://rsc.byu.edu/